Boxy Pixel Aluminum Game Boy Advance Assembly Guide

 Add the triggers by sliding the metal piece down in the channel shown.

 As you slide it down, compress the metal slightly to move the trigger to its final location.

 Power Switch Install

-You may need to wiggle the switch L to R into position.
+You may need to wiggle the switch from L to R into position.

 Secure Sheet Metal to Rear Housing

 Set the sheet metal part previously removed from the donor GBA.
 Fasten in place using two 4mm long fasteners.
 These are shorter than the typical 6mm long fasteners.